Skennars Head

 AreaSearch assessment of residential approval activity sees Skennars Head among the top 30% of areas assessed nationwide

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Skennars Head averaged approximately 59 new dwelling approvals annually.
-Between financial years FY-21 and FY-25, around 295 homes were approved, with an additional 18 approved so far in FY-26.
-Over the past five financial years, an average of 0.6 new residents per year was associated with each dwelling constructed.
+Based on AreaSearch analysis using ABS building approval numbers from statistical area data, Skennars Head averaged approximately 59 new dwelling approvals per year.
+Between FY-21 and FY-25, around 295 homes were approved, with an additional 18 approved so far in FY-26.
+This results in about 0.6 new residents per year per dwelling constructed over the past five financial years.

-New construction appears to be meeting or exceeding demand, providing more options for buyers and potentially driving population growth beyond current expectations.
-The average value of new properties under construction is $744,000, indicating that developers are targeting the premium market segment.
-This financial year has seen $1.7 million in commercial approvals registered, reflecting the area's residential nature.
-Compared to Rest of NSW, Skennars Head records 664.0% more development activity per person, suggesting greater choice for buyers and strong developer confidence in the location.
-New development consists of 61.0% detached houses and 39.0% townhouses or apartments, marking a significant shift from existing housing patterns (currently 89.0% houses), possibly due to diminishing developable land availability and evolving lifestyle preferences.
+The average construction value of these dwellings is approximately $744,000, indicating a focus on the premium market segment.
+In FY-26, $1.7 million worth of commercial approvals have been registered.
+Compared to the Rest of NSW, Skennars Head records 665.0% more development activity per person.
+New developments consist of 61.0% detached houses and 39.0% townhouses or apartments, marking a shift from the current housing pattern of 89.0% houses.
 With around 24 people per dwelling approval, Skennars Head exhibits characteristics of a growth area.
+Population is expected to remain stable or decline, potentially reducing pressure on housing and creating opportunities for buyers.

 Frequently Asked Questions - Development